edlenox-q/zap-core-help-wiki/HelpAddonsInvokeOptions.md

 ### Capture Output ###

 If checked then the command run and any output it generates will be displayed on the *Output tab*.
-You should always use this options when running scripts or commands that do not have a UI.
+You should always use this option when running scripts or commands that do not have a UI.
-You can also use this options for troubleshooting - if an application does not run as expected then copy the command run and try it from a command line prompt.
+You can also use this option for troubleshooting - if an application does not run as expected then copy the command run and try it from a command line prompt.

 ### Output to Note ###